zwave-js/zwave-js-server/README.md

 ts-node src/bin/server.ts /dev/tty0
 ```

-Opens server on `ws://localhost:3000`.
+Opens server on `ws://0.0.0.0:3000`.

 You can specify a configuration file with `--config`.
 This can be a JSON file or a JS file that exports the config.
 It needs to follow the [Z-Wave JS config format](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=zwaveoptions).

-You can specify a different port for the websocket server to listen on with `--port`, as well as the interface to attach to `--host`.
+You can specify a different port for the websocket server to listen on with `--port`, as well as the interface to attach to using `--host`, the default host is **0.0.0.0** i.e all interfaces.

 If you don't have a USB stick, you can add `--mock-driver` to use a fake stick.